Mesothelioma Hospice Care

 • Ongoing medical, nursing, and spiritual support

 Hospice can be beneficial to both the patient and their loved ones.
-The stress of caring for a terminally ill loved one is lessened when hospice steps in and there is an increased focus on which things the patient needs to be allowed to pass away in peace.
+The stress of caring for a terminally ill loved one is reduced with hospice care, and there is an increased focus on things the patient needs to pass away in peace.

 When to Seek Hospice Care for Mesothelioma